souk4711/honyakusha/README.md

 ## Usage

-Create a configuration in the XDG config directory or current working directory:
+Create a configuration file in the XDG config directory or current working directory:

 ```sh
 $ honyakusha init